Frequently Asked Questions (FAQ)

 This depends on the number of invited speakers, as well as on the format and duration of the stage presentations.
 For instance, if (i) you have invited 8 speakers, (ii) your session will have been assigned a standard 75 minutes duration, (iii) you wish your session to be structured in blocks of 10 minutes presentations + 5 minutes discussion each, then it will not be possible for all 8 invited speakers to feature in the stage presentations part of the session.
 On the other hand, if you decide to organise the stage presentations in the form of a debate, or if you envisage it to consist of flash talks of 5 minutes duration, then you will certainly manage to engage a higher number of speakers.

-If I include a large number of invited speakers (e.g. 8) in my technical session proposal, does this mean that the session can be considered as being fully defined already, and hence closed to abstract/paper submissions from other conference participants?
+If I include a large number of invited speakers (e.g. 8) in my special session proposal, does this mean that the session can be considered as being fully defined already, and hence closed to abstract/paper submissions from other conference participants?

-Given that session convenors will certainly publicise their technical session and in this way attract a high number of contributions, we are not expecting that there will be sessions with a limited number of submissions.
+Given that session convenors will certainly publicise their special session and in this way attract a high number of contributions, we are not expecting that there will be sessions with a limited number of submissions.
 In any case, should such a scenario develop, the session in question might need to be merged within another (more attended) session on a similar topic.

-In the research field related to the technical session that I would like to propose, it is not straightforward to fully comply with requirements of geographical distribution, gender balance, etc. What shall I do?
+In the research field related to the special session that I would like to propose, it is not straightforward to fully comply with requirements of geographical distribution, gender balance, etc. What shall I do?

-We are asking technical session proposers to have in mind the important issues of diversity, equity and inclusion when preparing their proposal, but do appreciate that it will not always be immediate for a convenor to identify, at the proposal submission stage, potential speakers from different continents, gender, etc. In such cases, do proceed nonetheless with the technical proposal submission (and maybe during the abstracts/papers submission stage a better balance will be achieved).
+We are asking special session proposers to have in mind the important issues of diversity, equity and inclusion when preparing their proposal, but do appreciate that it will not always be immediate for a convenor to identify, at the proposal submission stage, potential speakers from different continents, gender, etc. In such cases, do proceed nonetheless with the special proposal submission (and maybe during the abstracts/papers submission stage a better balance will be achieved).

 Registration